While the name may evoke thoughts of St Patrick’s Day, Irish Lemonade Cocktail is one of our favorites in the summer.

 Who doesn’t think of lemonade as one of the quintessential Irish beverages?
 No one?
 Well that might change with this Irish Lemonade Cocktail!
-I did have a brand ask me to feature their product and this time around they also provided me with a recipe; something I love, thinking they know best what works with their product.
+I did have a brand ask me to feature their product and this time around I asked if they would provide me with a recipe, thinking they know best what works with their product.

 I was right!
 Not sure I would have come up with combination and we absolutely loved it.
 The main difference between Irish whiskey and American whiskey are the ingredients.
 Irish whiskey has barley as the primary ingredient and American whiskey can be made from either corn, wheat, or rye.

 As a result the taste of Irish whiskey is a lighter and less sweet flavor than it’s American counterpart.
 Adding it to a drink with a fair amount of citrus from both lemons and limes left it a bit too tart for me when I first made it with only 2 Tablespoons of simple syrup, so I had to punt.

 “Success comes not to those who desire it most, but to those who care deeply about what they do and feel compelled to create”